intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/keras_mixed_precision.md.txt

 ```

 ```
-The model will run with 4096 units on a Intel GPU
+The model will run with 4096 units on an Intel GPU
 ```

 Each layer has a policy and uses the global policy by default.
 Each of the `Dense` layers therefore have the `mixed_float16` policy because you set the global policy to `mixed_float16` previously.
 This will cause the dense layers to do float16 computations and have float32 variables.
 They cast their inputs to float16 in order to do float16 computations, which causes their outputs to be float16 as a result.
 Their variables are float32 and will be cast to float16 when the layers are called to avoid errors from dtype mismatches.